Anna Cai (founder and piano teacher)

 Her educational training and vast professional experience allow her to deliver an engaging approach to teaching, with a highly developed principled knowledge of the learning needs and approaches required for children, as well as maintaining the balance between professionalism and light-hearted play.

-Katherine Stonham (piano teacher)
+Katherine Stonham (piano and violin teacher)

 For balancing art and academics, Katherine is currently studying the GRNCM/MusB 'Joint Course' at the Royal Northern College of Music and the University of Manchester.
 She graduated from the University of Manchester with a first-class honours degree in 2020 and will be completing the GRNCM diploma in July 2021.